 Chapter 2: The effect of threat on cognitive inclusiveness: Generic narrowing or domain-specific broadening?
-(Embargo until 12 September 2019)
+(Embargo up to and including 12 September 2019)

-Chapter 3: Creative defense ideation under threat: The role of threat features and threat sensitivity (Embargo until 12 September 2019)
+Chapter 3: Creative defense ideation under threat: The role of threat features and threat sensitivity (Embargo up to and including 12 September 2019)

-Chapter 4: Threat direction and time pressure affect creative threat-responding (Embargo until 12 September 2019)
+Chapter 4: Threat direction and time pressure affect creative threat-responding (Embargo up to and including 12 September 2019)

-Chapter 5: Imminent threat and the selection of creative responses: The mediating role of perceived effectiveness (Embargo until 12 September 2019)
+Chapter 5: Imminent threat and the selection of creative responses: The mediating role of perceived effectiveness (Embargo up to and including 12 September 2019)